3a1b2c3/CesiumUnrealMars/README.md

 This will walk you through making a game from **NASA JPL‘s open mars data set** you can see here: https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/mars.html.
 No need to download any data, we use it fro their server.
 There are already some great beginner tutorials for Cesium in Unreal but lets see how far we can take it.
+I also added the **Mars Perseverance Rover**, 3D Model here https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/.
+An [[Perseverance1.obj]](./Perseverance1.obj) version in this repro since the gltf plugin in Unreal didnt quite gacve me what i wanted.

 The minimum distance from Earth to Mars is about 33.9 million miles (54.6 million kilometers).
 That is a quite large game, even for what Cesium has build.
 If you are familiar with floating point precision errors it is easy to guess that we need to think of a solution here.